Features of MEFA Undergraduate Loans

 Yes, as long as the college considers off-campus housing as part of their cost of attendance.
 Colleges will only certify a loan amount under the amount of the cost of attendance minus any financial aid.
 If the off-campus housing is included in the college's cost of attendance (and it usually is), and the school certifies for the requested loan amount that includes funds for that off-campus housing, we will lend it.
 Talk to the financial aid office at your college and find out if they will certify for off-campus housing.

-Unfortunately, all parties on a MEFA Loan must be either U.S. citizens or permanent residents.
+Unfortunately, all parties on a MEFA undergraduate student loan must be either U.S. citizens or permanent residents.
 If you need financing to attend college, we suggest you contact the colleges in which you are interested.
 They could give you guidance on what other international students have done to finance their education at their school.

 We recommend that families borrow for the full academic year.
 When the school certifies your loan they will generally split the loan into two disbursements, one for each semester.
 As a result of this split, the interest on your spring semester loan will not begin to accrue until later in the academic year, usually January.
 You should be able to estimate your costs for the year based on your fall semester charges and the cost of attendance provided by the school.
 If you wind up needing additional funds for the spring semester, you can always submit a new application.
 Please note that if you would rather borrower for one semester at a time, you are permitted to do so.